FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/obs_bucket_acl.md

 <a name="OBSBucketAcl_account_permission_struct"></a>
 The `account_permission_struct` block supports:

+* `account_id` - (Required, String) Specifies the account id to authorize.
+The account id cannot be the bucket owner, and must be unique.

 * `access_to_bucket` - (Optional, List) Specifies the access to bucket.
 Valid values are **READ** and **WRITE**.

 * `access_to_acl` - (Optional, List) Specifies the access to acl.
 Valid values are **READ_ACP** and **WRITE_ACP**.

-* `account_id` - (Required, String) Specifies the account id to authorize.
-The account id cannot be the bucket owner, and must be unique.

-## Attributes Reference
+## Attribute Reference

 In addition to all arguments above, the following attributes are exported: